Back to blog

 Download a free inventory template form.

-When to Prepare an Inventory
+When to prepare an inventory

 A comprehensive property inventory should be established before the tenant moves in and again on the day the tenant vacates.
 Ideally, these two documents should be in a consistent format, making it easy to compare them and identify any discrepancies.